kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 Python provides a special syntax for getters and setters that wrap the attribute into a function with that very same name.
+In Python, these are called decorators.
 For instance, the getter for the `stars` attribute is created by declaring a method with the name of the attribute and the `@property` on top of it.
 The body of the method just fetches the attribute.